What is a Climate Café?

 Perhaps you have begun to worry about what is happening to our climate and what this might mean for you and your family and friends, also for other species.

-The focus of discussion in a Climate Café is participant’s immediate thoughts and feelings, rather than what we are doing (or not doing) about it.
+The focus of discussion in a Climate Café is participants’ immediate thoughts and feelings, rather than what we are doing (or not doing) about it.
 In a word we make space for the trouble, instead of merely wishing it away.
 It is a simple, friendly hospitable space where fears, uncertainties and other difficult feelings can be safely expressed and acknowledged.
-This allows for a conversation without pre-set themes or objectives in mind, other than how you are affected by the climate emergency and related biodiversity crisis.
+This allows for a conversation without pre-set themes or objectives in mind, other than how you are affected by the climate emergency and related biodiversity crises.

 Principles of a Climate Café